-The Distinguished Alumni Award For Career Achievement
+The Distinguished Alumni Award

-The Distinguished Humanitarian Award
+The Volunteer Excellence Award

-The Distinguished Young Alumnus/a Award
+The Young Alumni Leadership Award

-The Cultural Impact Award
+The Saluki Spirit Award

 For each award, only one SIUC alumnus/a will be recognized on an annual basis.
 Alumni are graduates and former students of the University.
 Former students are those who have successfully completed one full-time quarter or semester of academic course work.
 Decisions based on ties, etc. during the selection process, will be made by the chairperson of the SIU Distinguished Alumni Award Committee.

 General criteria for a suitable nominee: